Joe0/Feather/README.md

 <h2 name="features">Features</h2>

++ <strong>Strategy based</strong> Allows you to provide strategies to specify how the broker does things.
+This allows you to optimize for different things by simply changing how you create the broker.
 + <strong>Asynchronous</strong> Everything can run asynchronously, as well as synchronously.
-Just provide an executor that does what you want.
+Just provide a strategy that does what you want.
 + <strong>Filters</strong> A simple yet flexible filter system.
 Every subscriber is fitered by types, and it is optionally filtered by a predicate.
 All you need to do is implement the PredicatedSubscriber class and the applies method.
 + <strong>Unread messages</strong> Catch any message that was not received by a subscriber just by creating a subscriber that listens for UnreadMessage.
 + <strong>Lightweight</strong> Feather is extremely lightweight and doesn't bring in any bloat, redundant concepts or confusing features.
-+ <strong>Strategy based</strong> Allows you to provide strategies to specify how the broker does things.
-This allows you to optimize for different things by simply changing how you create the broker.
 + <strong>Fast</strong> Faster than other publish-subscribe frameworks by orders of magnitude.
 Check out the <a href="http://www.joepritzel.com/blog/publish-subscribe" target="_blank">case study</a>.

 <h2 name="usage">Usage</h2>